We take you through the options for private cataract surgery in Norwich and the nearby area.

 The information in this article is based on hospitals within 25 miles of the centre of Norwich, and the consultants that treat private patients at each hospital.
 This is available to search through PHIN’s website.
 If a hospital or consultant is not searchable on our website, this may be because they are in breach of legal duties set out by the Competition and Markets Authority.

-The data is based on PHIN’s data on patient admissions that took place between 1 October 2022 to 30 September 2023.
+The data is based on PHIN’s data on patient admissions that took place between 1 January 2023 to 31 December 2023.
 The costs of initial consultant fees were provided directly by consultants to PHIN.
 Information on guide package prices was collected through an internet search of local hospitals.

-This article was last updated on 19 March 2024, and some details may have changed since.
+This article was last updated on 20 June 2024, and some details may have changed since.

 Was this article useful?